World Organisation for Animal Health

 Several animal species have demonstrated susceptibility to the SARS-CoV-2 virus through experimental infection, and in natural settings when in contact with infected humans.
 More information about SARS-CoV-2 in animals and the work of WOAH can be found on the global website COVID-19 page.

-There is an ongoing WOAH Twinning Project between the U.S. Geological Survey (USGS) National Wildlife Health Center (NWHC) and the Thailand National Wildlife Health Center (Thailand-NWHC) / Monitoring and Surveillance Center for Zoonotic Diseases in Wildlife and Exotic Animals (MoZWE).
-This Twinning project aims to develop wildlife diagnostic and surveillance capacity for the Thailand-NWHC/MoZWE.
-It is scheduled to run until 2022.
+A WOAH Twinning Project between the U.S. Geological Survey (USGS) National Wildlife Health Center (NWHC) and the Thailand National Wildlife Health Center (Thailand-NWHC) / Monitoring and Surveillance Center for Zoonotic Diseases in Wildlife and Exotic Animals (MoZWE) aims to develop wildlife diagnostic and surveillance capacity for the Thailand-WHC/MoZWE.
+It will run until the end of 2023.

 Wildlife Health Networks in Asia and the Pacific (11 March 2022)